Probate Q&A Series Can a power of attorney obtain errors and omissions insurance to protect against legal liability in North Carolina?

 • G.S.
 32C-4-411 lets a principal require bond or other security before the agent acts.

-• Errors and omissions insurance can function as “other security,” offering broad coverage for negligent acts, omissions, or errors.
+• Errors and omissions insurance may provide coverage for some negligent acts, omissions, or errors, subject to policy terms and exclusions.

-In practice, many North Carolina agents secure E&O coverage to protect personal assets and instill confidence in principals and third parties (banks, businesses, or other institutions).
+In practice, some North Carolina agents may seek E&O coverage to protect personal assets and instill confidence in principals and third parties (banks, businesses, or other institutions).
 Agents should review policy terms carefully to confirm that the scope of coverage aligns with the duties they perform under the power of attorney.
 They should also verify whether the principal’s estate plan or the power document contains any specific requirements regarding bonding or insurance.

 2. Key Considerations for Purchasing Errors and Omissions Insurance